dr. I.M. (Isabel) Smallegange

 - Integral Projection Models; 2 EC Advanced Course in Life Sciences @ Transmitting Science - Barcelona (lecturer) (2017)

-- Grand Challenges of Human-Ecosphere Interactions (theme coordinator and lecturer); 6 EC MSc course (yearly since 2017)
+- Grand Challenges of Human-Ecosphere Interactions (theme convener and lecturer); 6 EC MSc course (yearly since 2017)

 - ‘Regulering van Vorm en Functie van Dieren’ (lecturer); BSc course (yearly since 2015)